 Starting from the level of our known reality, we could ultimately be digitizing cognitive processes and utilizing them to feed new inputs into the biological world, which feeds back into a cycle.

-Routines in an artificial neural network become responsible for authorship and the human artist (with non-artificial neurons) acts as the muse.
-Implying this change of roles in authorship further confronts us with the question: Can art be reduced to the remapping of data absorbed through sensory processes?
+Routines in an artificial neural networks become a tool for creation, one that allows for new experiences of the familiar.
+Can art be reduced to the remapping of data absorbed through sensory processes?